-- University of Alberta, BSc in Kinesiology
+- University of Alberta – Bachelor of Science in Kinesiology

-- Canadian Society for Exercise Physiology certified personal trainer
+- Canadian Society for Exercise Physiology – Certified Personal Trainer

 Growing up Trevor was active in many different areas, most notably playing softball competitively.
 He has competed in two Alberta Summer Games, is a three-time member of Team Alberta and competed at four Canadian Championships winning bronze and being named the All Star pitcher in 2011.
 He continues to play softball competitively as well as recreationally golfing and captaining a men’s league hockey team during the winter.